metaplex-foundation/umi/docs/transactions.md

 builder = builder.prepend(myWrappedInstruction);
 ```

-Note that either of these methods also accept other transaction builders and will merge them into the current one.
+Note that either of these methods also accepts other transaction builders and will merge them into the current one.
 In practice, this means program libraries can write (or [auto-generate](./kinobi.md)) their own helper methods that return transaction builders so they can be composed together by the end-user.

 ```ts
 import { transferSol, addMemo } from '@metaplex-foundation/mpl-essentials';